 Spokane is a critical access point for freight, flight and rail systems and is ideally located for distribution east-west via Interstate 90 and north-south via U.S. 395.
 Destinations in the metro regions of the Western U.S. and Canada are within 16 hours by highway and 36 hours by rail.
 The drive time between Spokane and the Port of Seattle is just over four hours.

 Our Logistics Companies

-- Caterpillar Logistics Services, Inc., a wholly owned subsidiary of Caterpillar Inc., opened a half million square foot parts distribution center on Spokane’s West Plains.
+Caterpillar Logistics Services, a wholly owned subsidiary of Caterpillar Inc., opened a half million sq. ft. parts distribution center on Spokane’s West Plains.

-- Keystone Automotive Corp, the leading distributor and marketer of specialty automotive equipment and accessories in North America, has chosen the West Plains for a new, 250,000 sf distribution center.
+The leading distributor and marketer of specialty automotive equipment and accessories in North America.

 Consolidated three northern Idaho and eastern Washington distribution centers to the Central Business Park in Spokane Valley.

 Develops, engineers, designs, and manufactures sophisticated molds, casting machines, automated systems and ancillary equipment.

 of the economy

 The second largest in the state of WA, the Spokane International Airport is a 7,000-acre commercial service airport served by six airlines and two cargo carriers.
 The airport provides nonstop service to 16 destinations throughout the U.S. and handles 70,387 air cargo tons each year.
 FedEx and UPS provide the region with critical air freight connectivity.
 Other transportation modes include East-West Interstate I-90 and North Spokane Corridor freeway access, and Class 1 rail service via BNSF and Union Pacific.
 Spokane is the largest center for freight on the NAFTA corridor for both highway and rail connections between Canada and Mexico.VIEW LOGISTICS INCENTIVES